Relevant letting fees and tenant protection information

 In event of early termination of a tenancy if requested by the tenant, and approved by the landlord, the costs will be reasonable and evidence based and agreed, contact the agent for details.

 During the tenancy (payable to the provider) if permitted and applicable

 - Utilities - gas, electricity, water, supply of oil

 - Communications - telephone and broadband

 Other permitted payments

-BPS is a member of Client Money Protect, which is a client money protection scheme, and also a member of The Property Ombudsman, which is a redress scheme.
-You can find out more details on the agents website or by contacting the agent directly.
+Charles Kimbell International is a member of Client Money Protect - Membership no: 000675 which is a client money protection scheme, and also a member of Property Redress Scheme which is a redress scheme.
+You can find out more details on the agent's website or by contacting the agent directly.
 Please note that lettings agents are required by law to publish on their own websites: information for potential tenants about relevant fees, details of membership of a redress scheme and a client money protection scheme (including the names of those schemes).